Clxiu/Frontend-2048/README.md

 # Front-end Phase 3

-Welcome to Phase 3!
-Congratulations for making it so far.
-For Phase 3, the requirement is to implement some more advanced features that are a bit more involved or difficult to get working.

 ## Front End Requirements

 To pass phase 3 for the front-end, you will need to have any __five__ of the following advanced features, or any __two__ of the extra for experts features.